nutanix-japan/ansible-ntnx/README.md

 Here is a reference for package install [win_package](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_package_module.html)  module for Ansible.
 Be sure to check out [win_chocolatey](https://docs.ansible.com/ansible/latest/collections/chocolatey/chocolatey/win_chocolatey_module.html) module as well.

-In this section we will be only using win_package module.
+In this section we will be only using win_package module of Ansible.

 ```yaml
 ---